 A dermatologist, on the other hand, can snip away skin tags quickly and cleanly.
-Sounds easy enough for you to try it on your own, right?
+Sounds like you can learn how to get rid of skin tags yourself, right?
 Not so fast.
 “It’s like when people try to cut their own hair,” says Dr. Rossi.
 “It never goes the way they want it to.”

 For one thing, dermatologists have sterile instruments, but using your own could lead to an infection.
-Plus, while derms can use local anesthesia and have supplies to stop the blood, you could bleed uncontrollably with at-home methods.
+Plus, while derms can use local anesthesia and have supplies to stop the blood, you could bleed uncontrollably with at-home methods for skin tag removal.

 Even OTC medications claiming to dissolve the skin tags could be bad news, says Dr. Rossi.
 “You could burn the skin or make marks,” he says.
 “There could be unintended consequences.”
 If you hate the idea of anyone snipping your skin, ask a doctor to freeze or melt it instead.
-If you’re also struggling with acne scars, here’s how to get rid of those.
+Then, find out 10 myths you need to know about skin tags.